 Trials conducted in South Africa as well as the USA, evaluated by independent medical experts, have indicated that taking AntaGolin in conjunction with lifestyle modification makes you lose more weight than lifestyle modification alone.
 AntaGolin can also be used by individuals with glucose intolerance or pre-diabetes, type 2 diabetes, or insulin resistance related to polycystic ovarian syndrome (PCOS).
 AntaGolin is an ideal product to use with any weight-loss or weight-maintenance programme.

-Take 1-2 tablets 3 times a day with a meals.
+Take 2 AntaGolin three times a day, with meals.

 AntaGolin generally has a low side-effect profile even when used for extended periods.
 Gastrointestinal side effects, including abdominal fullness and nausea have been reported.
 Individuals on diabetic medication may develop low blood sugar, especially if AntaGolin is taken on an empty stomach.
 It is therefore recommended that AntaGolin is taken with meals.